-You can request to have your certificate sent by express or registered post for a fee.
+You can choose to have your certificate sent by express or registered post for a fee.

 |International registered mail||$17.70|

-We value identity protection, so we recommend that you choose registered post so that the delivery of your certificate can be tracked and delivered to you more securely within Australia.
+We value identity protection, so we recommend that you choose registered post to ensure the delivery of your certificate can be tracked and delivered to you more securely within Australia.